p3d2/LTCAM/README.md

 - **Functionality**: Tailored to work with data from `RotatingTrack.py`, this script needs to be run after `RotatingTrack.py` has processed data with `c` values from 0 to 5.
 - **Purpose**: It analyzes the circumutation movement, specifically focusing on the position of the LTCAM's end, and generates corresponding plots that are stored in the "Plots" subfolder of the "Rotating" directory.
+- **Configuration**: `dir_path` Update this variable to point to the directory where the data files folder is located.

 ## Running the python scripts

+Before running the python scripts, change the `dir_path` and `c` variables as mentioned in the configuration of each file.
+Then, the scripts can be run using the following command:

 ```bash
 python PYTHONFILE.py